gcherubini/android-pipeline/README.md

 "/app/build/reports/lint-results.html"
 "/app/build/reports/lint-results.xml"

 If you want to break your build on any lint warning found.
-Just open build.gradle file and add:
+Just otu vaipen build.gradle file and add:
 ```
 lintOptions {
     warningsAsErrors true